Stern-Lab/FITS/README.md

 (here we tell gcc to use c++11 standard, use optimization (-O3) and name the output file (-o) **fits100**.)

 3. Run FITS with no command line arguments to get the help text
-4. Run FITS with the [proper syntax](### Command line) in order to generate data or infer the required parameter
+4. Run FITS with the proper syntax (see _Command line_) in order to generate data or infer the required parameter

-### GUI (fits_gui1.00_src_20180814.\*)
+### GUI (fits_guiX.XX_src\*)
-In order to compile the GUI, you'll need the Qt framework, along with Qt Creator.
-It's available in open source license from: https://www.qt.io/download.
+In order to compile the GUI, you will need (in additional to Boost) the Qt framework, along with Qt Creator.
+Both are available in open source license from: https://www.qt.io/download.
 1. After installing Qt creator, open the project file (**fits_gui.pro**)
 2. Within the project file, replace placeholder text next to __INCLUDEPATH__ with the path to the boost library
 3. Run qmake (Build\Run qmake)